YoannQDQ/qgis-rectanglify/README.md

 The tool is only enabled for in-edition polygon layers.
 Behavior depends whether any features are selected or not:

-- No selected features selected: rectanglifies all features
+- No selected features: rectanglifies all features
 - Some selected features: rectanglifies selected features

 Rectanglify replaces each feature's geometry by its minimum oriented bounding box.